girlscript/winter-of-contributing/JavaScript/Topics/REST_APIs/XMLHttpRequest/README.md

        }
      }
  ```
-1. When the browser has received and loaded a response from the server, the on load event will fire.
+1. When the browser has received and loaded a response from the server, the onload event will fire.
 This will trigger a function (here, it is an anonymous function).

 2. The function checks the status property of the object.
 This is used to make sure the server's response was okay.
 (If this property is blank, check the setup of the server.)